-“Our partnership with Next Genius has been extraordinarily beneficial in helping to match some of India’s brightest minds with one of the top liberal arts and science colleges in the United States,” said Grant M. Gosselin, vice president of enrollment and dean of admission and student aid.
+“Our partnership with Next Genius has been extraordinarily beneficial in helping to match some of India’s brightest minds with one of the top liberal arts and science colleges in the United States,” said Walter Caffey, Vice President for Enrollment.
 “Our recruitment efforts in India have been a key component of our goal to create the most globally diverse student population possible.
 With more than 70 countries represented in our student body, we are pleased to have India so well represented in our incoming classes.”

 “Winning the Next Genius Scholarship has provided me with a sense of achievement that has led me to believe that anything is possible.
 My family and I are grateful to Wheaton for this scholarship, which has allowed me to achieve my dream of studying abroad at a highly acclaimed college where I can explore my interests and work toward becoming the best version of myself,” Srivastava said.